SpoddyCoder/clonepi/README.md

 1. **Top Tip**: You can use the script hooks to automate this final step, see below.

 #### Backup to a compressed file for long term storage on external drive
-1. Initialise file and compress output stream, eg: `sudo clonepi /mnt/ext-hd/system-backups/my-pi.img.gz --init-destination --compress-file`
+1. Trim the soruce disk, initialise file and compress output stream, eg: `sudo clonepi /mnt/ext-hd/system-backups/my-pi.img.gz --init-destination --compress-file --trim-source`

 ## Advanced Configuration